sudoforge/docker-mumble-server/README.md

 ### Custom welcome text ([Murmur.ini::welcometext][mdoc-welcometext])

 To customize the welcome text, add the contents to `welcome.txt` and mount that into the container at `/data/welcome.txt`.
-Special characters are escaped automatically, but you may want to double check
+Double quote characters (`"`) are escaped automatically, but you may want to double check that your message was parsed correctly.

 ### SSL Certificates ([Murmur.ini::SSL][mdoc-sslcertkey])

+Murmur will generate its own SSL certificates when the daemon is started.
+If you wish to provide your own certificates and ciphers instead, you can do so by following the instructions below.

-SSL certificate settings are handled a bit differently, to simplify running this container.
-If `MUMBLE_ENABLESSL` is set to `1`, SSL is automatically enabled, as long as you have mounted a certificate and key at the following locations:
+If `MUMBLE_ENABLESSL` is set to `1`, custom SSL is enabled, as long as you have mounted a certificate and key at the following locations:

 - SSL certificate should be mounted at `/data/cert.pem`